amorriscode/noted/README.md

 This app was built for a technical assessment, but if you feel like adding or requesting features, drop me a PR or feature request!

+### How to use

+1. Click the plus to add a note

+2. Double click a note to edit

 ### Build Instructions

 _In previous projects I had used a [webpack template](https://github.com/vuejs-templates/webpack) to get going fast.
 This time, however, I wanted to learn what was under the hood._